My daughter Kadie was struggling to talk. Here’s the story of our journey, some speech and language tips, and how I helped my daughter find her voice:

 These books will be your bible.
 Look, point, name and encourage your child to take the lead by telling you what they see.

-You might also enjoy reading Why Picture Books Are Good For All Ages
+You May Also Enjoy Why Picture Books Are Good For All Ages

 #11.
 Technology is not the devil